J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 98: September 18, 2017

+**Today's Progress:** Another day of no progress, cut short by a medical appointment.
+Current end day: 109.

+### Day 97: September 17, 2017

+**Today's Progress:** Another heavy day, spent some time on a personal site.

+### Day 96: September 16, 2017

+**Today's Progress:** I'm writing all these on 19/09 as it's been a heavy weekend.
+Had no time today.
+Current end day: 108

 ### Day 94: September 15, 2017

 **Today's Progress:** Reading up on image search APIs and may use [Flickr's](https://www.flickr.com/services/api/) as getting a key for noncommercial use seems simple enough and there's a Node module to handle it.